Serena (2014 film): Box office

-The film made $1 million on video on demand in the United States before its theatrical release.
-The movie opened in 59 screens across the United States on March 20, 2015, and earned $100,090 for a 30th-place finish.
+It made $1 million on video on demand in the United States before its theatrical release, and opened in 59 screens across the United States on March 20, 2015, and earned $100,090 for a 30th-place finish.

-As of November 9, 2014, the film had a theatrical domestic gross of $100,090 and an international theatrical gross of $3,723,317 for a worldwide total of $3,823,407.
+As of November 9, 2014, Serena had a theatrical domestic gross of $100,090 and an international theatrical gross of $3,723,317 for a worldwide total of $3,823,407.

 Critical response

 Serena received negative reviews from critics.
 On Rotten Tomatoes, the film has a score of 17% based on 112 reviews with an average rating of 4.28/10.
 The website's critical consensus states "Serena unites an impressive array of talent on either side of the cameras – then leaves viewers to wonder how it all went so wrong."
 On Metacritic the film has a score of 36 out of 100 based on reviews from 29 critics, indicating "generally unfavorable reviews".

 Andy Lea of Daily Star wrote in a positive review that, "It's another terrific performance from Lawrence, who almost manages to sell Serena's all too quick transformation from steely feminist to crazed femme fatale."
 Similarly, Peter Bradshaw of The Guardian praised Lawrence, "Lawrence brings her A-game.
 She is passionate, impetuous and confident, with a tough determination to grab the brass ring that has been presented to her."
 Guy Lodge of Variety agreed, "The Stanwyck comparisons lavished upon Lawrence's Oscar-winning work in Silver Linings Playbook resurface here; she certainly looks every inch the Golden Age siren with her crimped vanilla locks and array of creamy silken sheaths that, true to vintage Hollywood form, never seem to get sullied in the wild."
 He added, "The star also makes good on her proven chemistry with Cooper, who acquits himself with stoic intelligence and a variable regional accent in an inscrutable role that, for its occasional flourishes of Clark Gable bravado, is equal parts hero, anti-hero and patsy."

 In The Canberra Times, Jake Wilson praised Cooper, arguing, "Cooper once again proves his value as a leading man who approaches his roles like a character actor."
 However, he was more nuanced about the cinematography, suggesting it made "the setting slightly abstract, in the manner of her former mentor Lars von Trier – and the storytelling suffers from some sudden transitions and ill-explained twists."
 He concluded, "if this is not a perfect film, it's an unusually haunting one."